PrintM3D/Quad-Fusion-Docs/beginner-guides/beginner-software-layers.md

 ## Duet Web Interface

-To allow control of the Promega you have the Duet Web Console.
+To allow control of the Crane you have the Duet Web Console.
 This is a simple web server that runs on the Duet Maestro and connects to your local network.
-Aside from control the Duet Web Console allow you to observe various different statistics, status tables and values of the Promega.
+Aside from control the Duet Web Console allow you to observe various different statistics, status tables and values of the Crane.
 This allows you to troubleshoot problems much easier with more feedback.
 You can start and end prints from here.
-The Duet Web Console also allows you to configure certain settings on the Promega.
+The Duet Web Console also allows you to configure certain settings on the Crane.

 ## Configuration Settings

 The SD card stores files that allow for the operation of the Duet Web Server as well as configure the board, the settings that configure the board can be referred to as the configuration settings.
 The microSD card has four different folders that each handle a certain part of the Duet board operation \(look in [SD Card Structure](https://m3d.gitbook.io/promega-docs/getting-started/sd-card-structure)\).
 The SD card files operate on a higher level.
 The files located in the _sys/_ folder, configure the board.
 They can be changed by the user at any time, either through the Duet Web Console or by changing the files from your computer.
 The configuration files often simply represent a grouping of G-code commands that are run upon the boot of the Duet board.
 Whenever the Duet Board is booted up, it will have no settings loaded.
 So whenever _config.g_ is run on the start, it gets configured with the settings inside.
 These configuration files are in the form of G-code files.
-When you download the SD card file from the M3D Github Repository, you are just taking the M3D preferred settings for the Promega.
+When you download the SD card file from the M3D Github Repository, you are just taking the M3D preferred settings for the Crane.

 ## Firmware